Advocare’s Board provides strategic policy direction, overseeing the organisations planning, management and performance.

 A Fellow of the Australian Institute of Management and the Australian Human Resources Institute, Helen’s current State government board appointments are as Governing Council member of the South Regional TAFE, and member of the Charitable Institutions Advisory Committee.

-With a career spanning over twenty five years, Lina brings extensive senior executive, governance, commercial and chief financial officer experience across key public sector agencies including the Department of Treasury and the former Anti-Corruption Commission.
+With a career spanning over 25 years, Lina brings extensive senior executive, governance, commercial and chief financial officer experience across key public sector agencies including the Department of Treasury and the former Anti-Corruption Commission.

 Lina currently holds the position of Director of Business and Corporate Services at the Chemistry Centre of Western Australia.
 Across these roles Lina provides strategic corporate advice, is leading innovation and digital transformation, has a key role in advising on governance and risk matters and oversees financial, procurement, information services and human resources functions.